2005:

 1891:

-Carl W. Stalling, "the most famous unknown composer of the 20th century," is born in Missouri.
-While working as the house organist at the Isis Movie Theatre in Kansas City, Stalling will come to the attention of Walt Disney.
-He will be hired as musical director for Walt's fledgling animation company; scoring two of the first three Mickey Mouse cartoons - Plane Crazy and The Gallopin' Gaucho and later many of the Silly Symphony shorts.
+the 20th century," is born in Missouri.
+While working as the house organist at the Isis Movie Theatre in Kansas City, Stalling came to the attention of Walt Disney.
+Stalling was hired as musical director for Walt's fledgling animation company; scoring two of the first three Mickey Mouse cartoons - Plane Crazy and The Gallopin' Gaucho - and later many of the Silly Symphony shorts.
 Discussions with Disney about whether the animation or the musical score should come first, actually led to the creation of the Silly Symphonies!
 (Starting in 1936, Stalling will work for Warner Bros. - writing music for Looney Tunes shorts for over 21 years!)

 1917:

-paint departments at both Warner Brothers and Disney.
+Connecticut.
+From 1940-1941 she worked in the ink and paint departments at both Warner Brothers and

 1944: